First-year Orientation

 - Student Meals: Students will receive lunch, dinner and snacks on Day One and breakfast on Day Two.
 All meals will be at Market 810, VCU’s all-you-care to eat dining hall located in Shafer Court Dining Center.

-- Family meals: Families will receive lunch, refreshments and a reception with heavy hors d'oeuvres on Day One and coffee/tea and breakfast on Day Two.
-Families and supporters will enjoy lunch in Market 810 with their students and the refreshments, reception and breakfast will be catered.
+- Family meals: Families will receive lunch, an afternoon snack, and an optional dinner on Day One and coffee/tea and breakfast on Day Two.
+Families and supporters will enjoy lunch and an optional dinner in Market 810 with their students and the snacks and breakfast will be catered.

 Orientation is a two-day program that begins around 12 p.m. on Day One and ends by 2 p.m. on Day Two.
 Students are expected to attend the full duration of the program.
 Check-in will begin around 10 a.m. at the Gladding Residence Center (711 W. Main St.), giving students the opportunity to attend optional sessions, explore campus, or visit campus offices.
 Parking is typically available in the W. Main Street Parking Deck (801 W. Main St.).